Last weekend I was out at a soft play centre with my friend and our children when she asked me a question:

-Welcome to the Thirtyhood.
+Welcome to the Thirtyhood

-I’ve got some parts of my shit together and I’ve swam through enough of life’s proverbial deep end to know how to handle myself.
-Having said that, I think that my friend and I have accidentally hit a shitnugget that I’m interested to try and pull apart, metaphorically speaking.
+I’ve got some parts of my life together and I’ve swum through enough of life’s proverbial deep end to know how to handle myself.
+Having said that, I think that my friend and I have accidentally hit upon a thought nugget that I’m interested to try and pull apart, metaphorically speaking.

 Are you there yet?

-Ok, a disclaimer: having children and lifestyle responsibilities and all the bullshit that comes along with being an adult is tough at any age, but I think that maybe those who’ve done it in their twenties may have had the right idea.
+Ok, a disclaimer: having children and lifestyle responsibilities and all the other unavoidable stuff that comes along with being an adult is tough at any age, but I think that maybe those who’ve done it in their twenties may have had the right idea.
 Having done the graft earlier, they now have the option of exploring the joys of Thirtyhood to the fullest.
 Which means options.
-God, how I miss having options.

 More importantly, what else does the Thirtyhood have to offer?
-It can’t all be about our kids, soft play hell and fucking expensive as shit coffees in cafes we don’t really want to go to but have to because of the bastard kid-friendly activities we subject ourselves to?
-Is there a middle ground in the new-look Thirtyhood night out that we can have fun in – without either being bored shitless by 9PM or by getting dragged, mortal, out of the back of a Biffa bin round the side of a nightclub?
+It can’t all be about our kids, soft play hell and expensive as hell coffees in cafes we don’t really want to go to but have to because of the kid-friendly activities we subject ourselves to?
+Maybe it’s just me.
+Maybe I need to broaden my horizons a bit.
+But it’s just so tiring.

-Do we have to just resign ourselves to a life of yoga classes, solitary night running and necessary counselling sessions?
-Crafting, cooking and fucking school-run politics?
+Do we have to just resign ourselves to a life of yoga classes, occasional solitary running and now almost necessary counselling sessions?
+Crafting, cooking and bloody school-run politics?